shewill-gif/E-Commerce-Delivery-Delay-Prediction/README.md

 ## Conclusion

-This project demonstrates how machine learning can be used to improve delivery reliability and customer satisfaction through proactive decision-making.
+This project demonstrates how machine learning can be used to improve delivery reliability and customer satisfaction through proactive decision-making.In this project, I implemented threshold tuning and class weighting to improve recall, and performed feature engineering to capture interaction effects between discount and product weight.The model is limited by the absence of real-time operational features such as traffic, weather, and warehouse load.
+Incorporating these could further improve performance.